will-206/Earth-and-Venus-Orbit/README.md

 This is my attempt to recreate the animation from this reddit post in JavaScript https://www.reddit.com/r/GeometryIsNeat/comments/7jayqw/the_orbits_of_earth_and_venus/

+This code creates an animated solar system scene on an HTML5 canvas with a background of stars, a sun, and two planets (Venus and Earth).
+The planets rotate around the sun in their respective orbits, and a line is drawn between Venus and Earth every third day for eight complete rotations of Earth.
+After eight rotations, the lines and planets start to fade out, leaving behind only the "Petals of Venus".

 <p class="codepen" data-height="300" data-default-tab="html,result" data-slug-hash="PoyOBdJ" data-user="will-206" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/will-206/pen/PoyOBdJ">
   Earth and Venus Orbit</a> by <a href="https://codepen.io/will-206">@will-206</a>